-Preview: Sunday, 5 October from 3 – 5pm.
+Preview: Sunday, 17 May from 3 5pm

 CGP London manages Cafe Gallery and Dilston Grove in Southwark Park, Bermondsey, London SE16.
 Southwark Park is approximately 7 minutes walk from Canada Water station which is on the Jubilee and Overground (Highbury & Islington to Croydon) Lines.
 Buses travelling to Canada Water: 1, 47, 188, 199, 225, 381, 395, P12, C10